-The Hatfield Prize is awarded annually to three student-faculty pairs from Council for Christian Colleges and Universities (CCCU) schools.
+The Hatfield Prize is awarded annually to three student-faculty pairs.
 Recipients conduct research on social policies that impact vulnerable children, families, and communities, and explore the impact of these policies in their local communities.
 This semester-long research project culminates in three policy reports that make recommendations for both government and civil society institutions in contributing to policies that promote flourishing communities.
 The Prize honors the legacy of the late Senator Mark O. Hatfield, who served as a United States senator from Oregon for three decades.
 Hatfield was known for his principled Christian faith and for his commitment to working across differences to find common ground.

 Hatfield Prize Recipients